Mastering Key Bindings in Emacs

 Keymap Lookup Order

 Emacs will look for keys in a certain order, and that order I have described below.
-Keep in mind that only active keymaps are used, and that the order is top-to-bottom; the first “match” is used, subject to criteria that we don’t care about.
+Keep in mind that only active keymaps are used, and that the order is top-to-bottom.
+The first “match” is the keymap Emacs uses.

 overriding-terminal-local-mapfor terminal-specific key binds.